What we do…

-The MacNaughton lab has been studying the role of the epithelium in inflammatory diseases for over 20 years.
-We are currently studying several aspects of epithelial cell biology and how they are involved in inflammatory bowel diseases and colorectal cancer.
-We use epithelial cell lines and patient-derived epithelial organoids to model human disease.
-The MacNaughton Lab co-founded the new Human Tissue Research Platform here at the U of C!
+The MacNaughton lab studied the role of the epithelium in inflammatory diseases for over 30 years.
+We investigated several aspects of epithelial cell biology and how they are involved in inflammatory bowel diseases and colorectal cancer.
+We used epithelial cell lines and patient-derived epithelial organoids to model human disease.

 Epithelial barrier function

-We are studying the cellular mechanisms that regulate barrier function, focusing on the factors and pathways that control how tight junction proteins traffic in and out of the tight junction (the main structure controlling epithelial permeability).
+We studied the cellular mechanisms that regulate barrier function, focusing on the factors and pathways that control how tight junction proteins traffic in and out of the tight junction (the main structure controlling epithelial permeability).

 Epithelial repair

 When the epithelium is inflamed, inflammation needs to be resolved, and when it is injured, repair has to occur.
-We are studying how the behaviour of epithelial cells changes during inflammation and when repair needs to occur.
-Specifically we are studying the roles of serine proteases and their receptors in these processes.
-Can we prevent injury?
-Can we accelerate the resolution of inflammation and the initiation of injury repair?
+We studied how the behaviour of epithelial cells changes during inflammation and when repair needs to occur.
+Specifically we investigated the roles of serine proteases, peptides and their receptors in these processes.

 The role of the epithelium in inflammation-associated colorectal cancer

 Chronic inflammation is associated with an increased risk of cancer, not just in the gut, but in many organs and tissues.
 The link between inflammation and cancer is complex and not well understood.
-We are studying how inflammatory proteases may trigger an epithelial-mesenchymal transition (EMT) through the generation of proteolytic cleavage fragments of junctional proteins such as E-cadherin.
-Do these fragments have biological activity?
-Could they be targets for the development of preventative drugs?
+We studied how inflammatory proteases may trigger an epithelial-mesenchymal transition (EMT) through the generation of proteolytic cleavage fragments of junctional proteins such as E-cadherin.

 Why is this important…